Manishwarsingh77/matplot/README.md

 # matplot
-Is consists lot of graphs and charts, for better knowledge.
+It consists lot of graphs and charts, for better knowledge.